Ceridan/databricks-tweak-extension/README.md

 ## How to load extension to your browser

-Currently tested with Google Chrome, but possible should work with other browsers.
+Currently supported only Google Chrome browser.

 Instructions for Google Chrome: